 The function of the character is to inhibit the emission of the normal end-of-line sequence.
 Hence, the following code would generate one line of output text:

-%CODE_START% #file Example XXX #send * AAA___ BBB___ CCC %CODE_END%
+%CODE_START% #file Example XXX #send * AAA___ BBB___ CCC %CODE_END%This gives, as output:

 So far, thankfully, I've never wanted to generate such a line whereas I quite often wanted to generate a normal line ending with an under-line.
 (It has to be said that I usually want to generate a line ending with an under-line while writing the documentation for CFG2 - I use CFG2 to generates its own documentation...)